danilo-quattrini/software-engineering-project/README.md

 # Description

-The project consists of a marketplace selling goods from an agricultural supply chain, such as typical products and bundles of food. <br>
+The project consists of a marketplace selling goods from an agricultural supply chain, such as typical products and bundles of food.<br>
 Various actors are involved, each representing the following roles in the platform:

 - Producer
 - Transformer
 - Distributor
 - Trustee
-- Event planner
+- Entertainer
-- Customer
+- Buyer
 - Admin

 # Setup